-Funds that invest in emerging or developing markets are subject to the same risks as noted under subheading "Risk Factors - Foreign Market Risk".
+Funds that invest in emerging or developing markets are subject to the same risks as noted under subheading "What are the risks of investing in a Mutual Fund? - Foreign Market Risk".
 However, these risks may be far greater in emerging markets than in developed markets due, among other things, to greater market volatility, smaller trading volumes, higher risk of political and economic instability, greater risk of market closure and more government-imposed restrictions on foreign investment compared to the restrictions imposed in developed markets.
 The fluctuation of prices can therefore be more pronounced than in developed countries, and it may be more difficult to sell securities.